christiansassi/blockchain-project/README.md

 ### Remix Online IDE

-1. Install the npm package by running `npm i -g @remix-project/remixd`
+1. Install the npm package by running `npm install @remix-project/remixd --global`
 2. Start the Remix daemon inside your project directory.
 Navigate to your project folder and run `remixd -s .`
 3. Open the Remix Online IDE [here](https://remix.ethereum.org/), and in the top-left corner, under the workspace section, select `connect to localhost`.